isomerpages/moe-lakesidepri/index.md

       title: Announcements and Latest Happenings
       id: announcements
       announcement_items:
+        - title: Model Class Award (Term 2)
+          date: 23 July 2025
+          announcement: The Model Class Awards (MCA) is a school-wide initiative that recognises classes for demonstrating exemplary behaviour, strong attendance, punctuality, and positive class culture.
+Aligned with the school values, the MCA aims to foster responsibility, respect, and integrity among students.
+          link_text: Check more here
+          link_url: /model-class/
         - title: "SYF: The Young Playwright Presents 2025"
           date: 18 July 2025
           announcement: The Young Playwright Presents is a segment of the Singapore Youth